The negativity being spread in our workplaces, families and communities

-The negativity spread in 2020 created too many destructive conversations that focused on what's wrong and where we disagree.
-These interactions polarized good people, produced unhealthy stress, damaged relationships, and diminished trust.
-The negative conversations we watched, listened to, and read about on social media also decreased our collective productivity, engagement, and well-being during a time when we needed everyone to be at their best.
+has created too many destructive conversations that focus on what's wrong and where we disagree.
+These interactions polarize good people, produce unhealthy stress, damage relationships, and diminish trust.
+The negative conversations we watch, listen to, and read about on social media also decrease our collective productivity, engagement, and wellbeing during a time when we need everyone to be at their best.

 Even when a negative comment is about something minor, our words act like a virus that infects and influences others to complain about some aspect of their life.
 A Steady Diet of Negativity Trains People to Feel Helpless and Hopeless.
 If someone followed us around for a week and recorded all our comments, what do you think they would discover?
 According to some positive psychologists, the tapes would reveal the statements and stories of a lot of individuals are focused on what's not working in their world.
 This doesn't mean they're negative people.
 It just means they've developed the habit of talking about problems more than solutions, being critical of someone or something, and focusing on issues outside their control.
 Research Suggests People Complain About 15-30 Times a Day.
 On the other hand, if the reporter following us around discovered the content of what we said focused more on the positive aspects of our life...our relationships, results and health would be much better.
 The uplifting stories we told would also inspire others to promote what's working well in their world.
-Every day you are reminded that handwashing, face coverings, and social distancing are essential to your health and well-being.
-This year, if you want to add positive conversations to your daily routine, I encourage you to make these two resolutions.
+Every day you are reminded that handwashing, face coverings, and social distancing are essential to your health and wellbeing.
+This month, I encourage you to add positive conversations to your daily routine.

 There is a Better Way to Work and Live.
 We will win this war against COVID-19, but the stress, fear and uncertainty associated with battling this pandemic for another year is hard for even the most resilient people to handle.
-Creating a positive conversation culture will breathe new life into everyone around you.
-It will also increase your chances of helping yourself and others have a Happy, Healthy, and Prosperous New Year.
+Creating a positive conversation culture will improve the mental health of the people around you and bring out the best in everyone.

 Let's Get Better.
 Together!
 Bill Durkin www.onepositiveplace.com firstname.lastname@example.org 630.215.5144